PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockD/README.md

 Requirements:

-- Develop a scalable API that accepts input data and returns predictions along with - confidence scores
+- Develop a scalable API that accepts input data and returns predictions along with confidence scores
 - Ensure that the model supports automatic retraining on a weekly basis
 - Continuously monitor prediction accuracy to prevent model drift
-- Maintain clear records of the deployed model and its training process for auditing purposes
+- Maintain clear records of the deployed model and its training process for auditing purposes (data, code, and model versioning)
 - Minimize manual intervention in deployment, with manual approval required for production
 - Store and manage code in a code repository, such as Azure DevOps or GitHub